PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 where `f1` represents the splitting part and `f2` represents the fusion part.
 Note the `f2` is still a splitting tree, i.e., an instance of the `FusionTree` type, and the true fusion tree is the adjoint of it.
 We should always have `f1.coupled == f2.coupled`.

+The order of the sectors in a fusion-splitting trees is `(f1.uncoupled..., f2.uncoupled...)`.

 By successively applying the left coevaluation maps, we can establish isomorphisms between